Leave the hyperscalers. Pay less. Predictably.

 Migration is the start of the relationship, not the end.
 AI-operated NOC takes over the moment the cutover finishes.

-“$14k/month to $2,400/month, identical performance, and the team got back two engineers we'd dedicated to AWS cost management.
+“$14k/month to $2,400/month, identical performance, and the team got back two engineers we'd dedicated to public-cloud cost management.
 We did it on a Saturday night.”

 Starting points, not surprises.